Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 ## Introduction

 The AI Engine simulator (aiesimulator) models the timing and resources of the AI Engine array and uses transaction-level SystemC models for the NoC and double-data rate (DDR) memory.
 This enables faster performance analysis of AI Engine applications and accurate estimation of the AI Engine resource use with cycle-approximate timing information.
-This accounts for hardware constraints, such as heap/stack sizes and proram memory size, to verify the design and track detailed timing information that makes the simulation slow and resource intensive.
+This accounts for hardware constraints, such as heap/stack sizes and program memory size, to verify the design and track detailed timing information that makes the simulation slow and resource intensive.

 The AI Engine simulator lets you step through AI Engine compiler-generated assembly code to aid code optimization.
 However, source level visibility can be limited due to compiler optimization.
 This section discusses important features that ease debugging at the AIE simulation level.